eostendarp/chess-ai/README.md

 # Environment:

   The chess game environment that we worked in is all thanks to the [python-chess](https://python-chess.readthedocs.io/en/latest/) library and is required for the code to run.

+# Run Yourself:

+  clone the repository, setup you virtual envionment and **pip install python-chess**